AxelSteinhage/Astimate/README.md

 Multi Threads:	SMP (Shared Memory Parallelization) where the independent threads share history- and transposition table

 NNUE:			Astimate can make use of "Efficently Updatable Neural Networks", coded in the file network.nnue.
-It supports the NNUE versions "halfkp" and "halfka_v2".
+It supports the NNUE version "halfka_v2".

 Copyright:
 ----------